derfloh205/LoadoutReminder/README.md

-TalentLoadoutReminder lets you choose talent loadouts to be reminded to switch to when entering certain situations
+LoadoutReminder lets you choose talent loadouts to be reminded to switch to when entering certain situations

 If you then load into such an instance it suggests to switch to a different talent loadout based on your selection in the addon configuration